-- Panikos Panayi and Pippa Virdee (eds) Refugees and the End of Empire: Imperial Collapse and Forced Migration during the Twentieth Century.
-(Palgrave, 2011).
+- Panikos Panayi and Pippa Virdee (eds) Refugees and the End of Empire: Imperial Collapse and Forced Migration during the Twentieth Century (Palgrave Macmillan, 2011).

 - Coming to Coventry: Stories from the South Asian Pioneers (Coventry: The Herbert, 2006).

-- ‘No-mans Land’ and the Creation of Partitioned Histories in India/Pakistan in Remembering Genocide, eds Nigel Eltringham and Pam Maclean, Series Title: Remembering The Modern World, General Editors: David Lowe and Tony Joel (Routledge, 2014)
+- ‘No-mans Land’ and the Creation of Partitioned Histories’, In India/Pakistan’, In Remembering Genocide, eds Nigel Eltringham and Pam Maclean (Routledge, 2014), pp.19-37.

-- ‘‘No Home but in Memory’: The Legacies of Colonial Rule in the Punjab’ in, Panayi and P. Virdee (eds) Refugees and the End of Empire: Imperial Collapse and Forced Migration during the Twentieth Century.
-(Palgrave, 2011)
+- ‘‘No Home but in Memory’: The Legacies of Colonial Rule in the Punjab’, In Panikos Panayi and Pippa Virdee (eds) Refugees and the End of Empire: Imperial Collapse and Forced Migration during the Twentieth Century (Palgrave Macmillan, 2011), pp.175-195.

-- “Partition in Transition: Comparative Analysis of Migration in Ludhiana and Lyallpur”, in A. Gera and N. Bhatia (eds) Partitioned Lives: Narratives of Home, Displacement and Resettlement (Delhi: Pearson, 2007)
+- ‘Partition in Transition: Comparative Analysis of Migration in Ludhiana and Lyallpur’, In Anjali Gera Roy and Nandi Bhatia (eds) Partitioned Lives: Narratives of Home, Displacement and Resettlement (Pearson, 2007), p.156-173.

-- Foreward.
-Kiyo Sato, Life Story of Mr Ram Krishen, (Research Centre for the History of Religious and Cultural Diversity, Meiji University, Tokyo, 2016).
+- Kiyotaka Sato, Life Story of Mr Ram Krishen, (Research Centre for the History of Religious and Cultural Diversity, Meiji University, Tokyo, 2016).

 - ‘Revive the Past to Protect the Future’, Asian Affairs, May 2016.

 - ‘The coming of the jet age: women, advertising and tourism in Pakistan’, The News on Sunday, 23 November 2014.